zach-chairez/New-Site/content/post/getting-started/index.md

 Once the predictions were made, they were exported to a csv file named "Tutorial Submission" and they were submitted to the Titanic Kaggle challenge found here:  https://www.kaggle.com/c/titanic.
 The classifier had a 77.511% accuracy.

+# Contribution
-# Logistic Regression
+## Logistic Regression
 In this section, we'll conduct a Logistic Regression to create a model which will act as our classifier.

-## Before we begin, we'll parse through our training data set to see if there exists any missing values and what variables we'll use for training and testing.
+### Before we begin, we'll parse through our training data set to see if there exists any missing values and what variables we'll use for training and testing.

 ```python